igorganich/damn-vulnerable-defi-halmos/test/side-entrance/README.md

 ```
 Another Damn Vulnerable Defi challenge solved!
 ## Fuzzing vs Side-entrance
 I found some solutions to this problem by fuzzing on the internet.
 First one is [this article](https://www.rareskills.io/post/invariant-testing-solidity) by **Team RareSkills**.
-But there is a problem with this solution: they used a **Handler** that was written in such a way that the **Foundry** fuzzer "knows" in advance what the bug is and how to exploit it.
+But there is an issue with this solution: they used a **Handler** that was written in such a way that the **Foundry** fuzzer "knows" in advance what the bug is and how to exploit it.
 That is, they gave the fuzzer too big hint:
 ```solidity
 import {SideEntranceLenderPool} from "../../src/SideEntranceLenderPool.sol";